 OK, we get it.
-You have the cheapest internet plan possible (which is probably 100 Mbps or less), it works great for you and you have no intention of upgrading your service until you absolutely have to.
-We’re not saying this is the best modem you can buy, but it is cost-effective and does what it promises to do.
+You have the cheapest internet plan possible (probably 100 Mbps or less), it works great for you, and you have no intention of upgrading your service until you have to.
+We’re not saying this is the best modem you can buy, but it is cost-effective and does what it promises.

 If the cheapest cable modem is what you’re after, then the best cable modem is the Arris CM820A Cable Modem.
 There are probably ISPs still handing these out and having the gall to charge you a monthly rent for them.
 It’s an 8×4 DOCSIS 3.0 modem, so for internet plan minimalists, it will do the trick, and at $51, there is no reason to pay those greedy ISP rental fees.